edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/quickstart.rst

 --------------------------------------------------------

 At first, let's explore a command line program and the main directory you work on.
-Then, launch the EdgeStream SDK application, then create a new EAP application from one of templates.
+Then, launch the EDGEMATRIX Stream Toolkit application, then create a new EAP application from one of templates.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 runedgestreamsdk and sdk_home